-- Prison Rape Elimination Act of 2003 SOP 20-14-01
+- Prison Rape Elimination Act of 2003 SOP 20-14-01 - Observations

-- Observations

 - Interviews PREA Coordinator/PCM

-- Interview with the Warden
+- · Interview with the Warden

-- Interview with staff who conduct the risk screen
+- · Interview with staff who conduct the risk screen

-The following policy excerpts supports compliance with the requirements of this standard: Prison Rape Elimination Act of 2003 SOP 20-14-01 states, (a) The agency shall use information from the risk screening required by § 115.41 to inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive. (b) The agency shall make individualized determinations about how to ensure the safety of each inmate. (c) In deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, and in making other housing and programming assignments, the agency shall consider on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether the placement would present management or security problems.

-(d) Placement and programming assignments for each transgender or intersex inmate shall be reassessed at least twice each year to review any threats to safety experienced by the inmate. (e) A transgender or intersex inmate's own views with respect to his or her own safety shall be given serious consideration. (f) Transgender and intersex inmates shall be given the opportunity to shower separately from other inmates. (g) The agency shall not place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities, units, or wings solely on the basis of such identification or status, unless such placement is in a dedicated facility, unit, or wing established in connection with a consent decree, legal settlement, or legal judgment for the purpose of protecting such inmates.
+The following policy excerpts supports compliance with the requirements of this standard:

+Prison Rape Elimination Act of 2003 SOP 20-14-01 states, (a) The agency shall use information from the risk screening required by § 115.41 to inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive. (b) The agency shall make individualized determinations about how to ensure the safety of each inmate. (c) In deciding whether to assign a transgender or intersex inmate to a facility for male or female inmates, and in making other housing and programming assignments, the agency shall consider on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether the placement would present management or security problems. (d) Placement and programming assignments for each transgender or intersex inmate shall be reassessed at least twice each year to review any threats to safety experienced by the inmate. (e) A transgender or intersex inmate's own view with respect to his or her own safety shall be given serious consideration. (f) Transgender and intersex inmates shall be given the opportunity to shower separately from other inmates. (g) The agency shall not place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities, units, or wings solely on the basis of such identification or status, unless such placement is in a dedicated facility, unit, or wing established in connection with a consent decree, legal settlement, or legal judgment for the purpose of protecting such inmates.

-- (a)(b) Policy and interviews support that they will use the information from the risk assessment to inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive.
-After conducting the onsite activities, the auditor found this credible. - (c) (d)(e) (f) Policy supports the requirements; the facility did not house any transgender/intersex inmates.
+(a)(b) Policy and interviews support that they will use the information from the risk assessment to inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive.
+This facility is able to operate by zones so that inmates from one inmate would rarely interact with inmates from the other zones.
+The auditor observed that there are two separate recreation yards observed that support this management tool.
+This would afford the facility to make individualized determinations.
+At the time of the audit, the facility reports there are no inmates designated as potential victims or potential perpetrators.
+After conducting the onsite activities, the auditor found this credible.

+(c) (d)(e) (f) Policy supports the requirements; the facility did not house any transgender/intersex inmates.
 The auditor found this credible after informally interviewing staff and inmates who have been at this facility for several years.
-Based on the classification of inmates received by the MDOC, the auditor concludes that the facility will not be sent an inmate who identifies as transgender/intersex, especially as their medical and mental health needs could not be met at this operation. - (g) The facility does not place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated units, or wings solely on the basis of such identification or status.
+Based on the classification of inmates received by the MDOC, the auditor concludes that the facility will not be sent an inmate who identifies as transgender/intersex, especially as their medical and mental health needs could not be met at this operation.

+(g) The facility does not place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated units, or wings solely on the basis of such identification or status.